-Baglietto Converted Italian Patrol Power Boat For Sale - €400,000
+Baglietto Converted Italian Patrol Power Boats For Sale - €400,000

 Vital Statistics of the Baglietto Converted Italian Patrol